node-fetch/node-fetch/README.md

 `Body` is an abstract interface with methods that are applicable to both `Request` and `Response` classes.

-The following methods are not yet implemented in node-fetch at this moment:

-- `formData()`

 #### body.body

 <small>_(deviation from spec)_</small>